ZcashFoundation/zebra/README.md

 - 18233 on Testnet

 `zebrad`'s typical network usage is:
-- initial sync: 30 GB download
+- Initial sync: 30 GB download
-- ongoing updates: 10-50 MB upload and download per day, depending on peer requests
+- Ongoing updates: 10-50 MB upload and download per day, depending on peer requests

 For more detailed information, refer to the [documentation](https://zebra.zfnd.org/user/run.html).

 ## Current Features

 Network:
-- synchronize the chain from peers
+- Synchronize the chain from peers
-- maintain a transaction mempool
+- Maintain a transaction mempool
-- download gossiped blocks and transactions from peers
+- Download gossiped blocks and transactions from peers
-- answer inbound peer requests for hashes, headers, blocks and transactions
+- Answer inbound peer requests for hashes, headers, blocks and transactions

 State:
-- persist block, transaction, UTXO, and nullifier indexes
+- Persist block, transaction, UTXO, and nullifier indexes
-- handle chain reorganizations
+- Handle chain reorganizations

 Proof of Work:
-- validate equihash, block difficulty threshold, and difficulty adjustment
+- Validate equihash, block difficulty threshold, and difficulty adjustment
-- validate transaction merkle roots
+- Validate transaction merkle roots

 Validating proof of work increases the cost of creating a consensus split between `zebrad` and `zcashd`.